 Overview of the School

 Commonly referred to as Staten Island Tech or SITHS, Staten Island Technical High School was founded in 1988.
 Operated by the New York City Department of Education, the school is located in Staten Island, New York City.
-Back in 2005, SITHS became the only specialized high school in the entire borough.
+Back in 2005, Staten Island School became the only specialized high school in the entire borough.

-Since being established, it has consistently ranked among the best schools in the city in terms of attendance, graduation rate, and Regents test scores.
+Since being established, SI Technical High School has consistently ranked among the best schools in the city in terms of student performance, attendance, graduation rate, and Regents test scores.
 The school ranked 1st on the New York Post’s list of the city’s best high schools and 15th in the nation in 2012.

 SITHS has a pure college preparatory curriculum-mainly focusing on engineering and science.
 In an effort to enhance lessons for each student, electronic devices such as iPads and Lenovo tablets are often integrated into classroom instruction.
 Students have mandatory engineering classes which include Lego Robotics, electronics, Intro to TV and Movie Production, and AutoCAD.

 One of the benefits students can enjoy in SI Tech is its Science Engineering Research Program (SERP).
 This special opportunity can be taken by high-performing SITHS science students.
 Top performers take part in the program early in their high school journey and remain involved until graduation.
 Under this program, students participate in various science competitions across the city and get exposed to a wide range of fields at an early age.